xiaonanpols21/dataweek/README.md

 ![cover](https://github.com/xiaonanpols21/tech-track-22-23/blob/main/images/wiki/cover.jpg)

-Here is my project for Information Design Tech-drack.
-Read [Wiki](https://github.com/xiaonanpols21/tech-track-22-23/wiki) for further information.
+Here is our project for Information Design Dataweek.
+Read our [Product bio](https://lopsided-guavaberry-72e.notion.site/Dataweek-BTS-vs-Harry-Styles-a24f9728e871422e851b336ae7dcbff3) for further information.

 ## Who are you?

-My name is Xiao Nan Pols.
-I am 21 years old, and I am at the HvA studying CMD (Communication Multimedia Design).
-I am currently in my 3th year.

 ## What are you going to do?

-For project Tech I am going to make a data visualization about BTS.

 ## What is your concept?

-In this data visualization you can see the Albums of BTS in order from debut to present.
-You can also see a map of the 5 countries who listens the most to BTS

 ## How can you use your data visualization?

-Walk through the timeline of the albums or filter on year.
-See the map.

 ## Installation